 And it worked for a little while.
 We seemed to sell a lot of products.
 But it was not long before something at the core changed and our pricing was quickly invalid.
 Our first mistake was to look the other way.
 We figured we could just eat the cost of these changes and everything would be fine.

 As time went on, I become more and more frustrated with the business.
 We would spend all day at a market and clear barely anything.
 We had neglected to consider external costs, our time and so many other factors.
-Then add to it our eating the costs and no longer making even 3 times was killing the business.
+Then add to it our eating the costs and no longer making even 3 times the profit was killing the business.
 Fast.

 Start with the basics